-Where we have concerns relating to the suicide and self-harm we will follow the Local Safeguarding Partnership procedures 1.4.35 Self Harm (proceduresonline.com) 1.4.36 Suicidal Behaviour (proceduresonline.com)
+Where we have concerns relating to the suicide and self-harm we will follow the Local Safeguarding Partnership procedures Self Harm and Suicidal Behaviour (proceduresonline.com)

 4.13 Bullying including online Bullying or cyberbullying:

 While bullying between children is not a separate category of abuse and neglect, it is a very serious issue that can cause anxiety and distress.
 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our anti-bullying policy.
 Cyberbullying is the use of mobile phones; instant messaging, e-mail, chat rooms or social networking sites such as Facebook and Twitter to harass threaten or intimidate someone.
 One of the issues with cyberbullying is the increasingly early access to these technologies.